 Tell us about your production challenge

 The first thing you need is tomato paste.
 It’s usually bought as an ingredient due to the seasonal nature of tomatoes.
 But, if you are processing the paste too, fresh tomatoes first need to be washed in rotating drums, sorted and cut them into smaller pieces.
 To remove the tomato seeds and the skin from the pulp, the tomatoes must go through a pulping machine and then the resulting pulp has to be filtered through screens.
-Tomatoes then go to a hot break treatment unit which involves heating them at a processing temperature of 90˚C or higher.
+Tomatoes then go to an evaporator which involves a hot break treatment unit that includes heating them at a temperature of 90˚C or higher.
 The hot break step is a core process for enzymatic inactivation to preserve the pectin.